NuvioLife

 Path A

-A focused group life and AD&D contract through any major carrier, run as a separate certificate alongside the NuvioLife wallet stack.
+Get a focused group life and AD&D policy from any major insurer, run as a separate contract alongside your NuvioLife wallets.

-Sun Life, Canada Life, Manulife, RBC Insurance, Empire Life, Equitable Life write group life directly.
-Chubb, AIG Canada, Berkley Canada, and The Edge Benefits write standalone AD&D, including voluntary, employee-pay structures with guarantee-issue limits up to $300k+.
+Sun Life, Canada Life, Manulife, RBC Insurance, Empire Life, and Equitable Life all offer group life.
+Chubb, AIG Canada, Berkley Canada, and The Edge Benefits specialize in AD&D and can add it to any plan.

 Tax